 Ensure you are logged into your SharePoint site with an account with sufficient privileges, then navigate to

 You will be prompted to accept the permissions request.
 Select

-To connect the web part to your Digital Assistant, you will need to enable the SharePoint Online Add-in channel in the Digital Assistant administration view.
+To connect the web part to your Digital Assistant, you will need to enable the SharePoint Online Add-in Channel in the Digital Assistant administration view.

-Navigate to the Channels page in the Digital Assistant administration view.
+Channels page in the Digital Assistant administration view.
 Ensure you are logged into a Digital Assistant tenant adminstrator account.

-SharePoint Online Add-in to switch the integration on.
-A modal will open to prompt you to configure the Add-in.
+SharePoint Online Add-in to switch the Channel on.
+A modal will open to prompt you to configure the Channel.

-In the section labelled Whitelist domains that may embed Digital Assistant, you can enter a comma-separated list of domains that can embed Digital Assistant.
+Whitelist domains that may embed Digital Assistant, you can enter a comma-separated list of domains that can embed Digital Assistant.